pfheatwole/thesis/source/introduction.rst

 altitude, or perhaps to follow some particular route.
 Some pilots compete against other pilots in organized events, some compete against their own personal records, and some just want to relax and see where the wind takes them.
-Regardless of the underlying goal, there is one underlying concern that is common to every pilot: how to deal with the constraints of gliding flight.
+Regardless of the goal, there is one underlying concern that is common to every pilot: how to deal with the constraints of gliding flight.

 ..
 How does gliding flight depend on the wind?